sydney-react-study/intro-to-react/mentor_instructions/README.md

 ---

 ## Introduction
-Give an brief [introduction](01.md) and explain how to [thinking and understanding React Compments](02.md)
+Give a brief [introduction](01.md) and explain how to [thinking and understanding React Compments](02.md)

 ## Setup

 1. Create react app (`npx create-react-app emoji-eats`)
 2. Delete all unecessary files
-3. Replace app.css with [this](https://gist.github.com/ticidesign/12640a2a4b2587c94a25fd6552a315c0)
+3. Replace `app.css` with [this](https://gist.github.com/ticidesign/12640a2a4b2587c94a25fd6552a315c0)
-4. Add google font to index.html (Go to public/index.html in your repo.
+4. Add google font to `index.html` (Go to public/index.html in your repo.
 Add the following <link href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,600" rel="stylesheet"> underneath the shortcut icon link element on line 13)

 5. Make file in folder src/data/menuData.js and copy code from [here](https://gist.github.com/ticidesign/23e63112790d9489b257d648608c9971)
 6. Run `yarn` if not already
-7. Delete all code in App.js
+7. Delete all code in `App.js`
 8. [Create App component](03.md) from scratch - import react, create class, render, return, export default etc.
 9. Explain [JSX](04.md) and mention it should be wrapped in an enclosing tag.

 ## Create Header component

 1. Make class component and later when we go over state we can make it a stateless functional component.
-2. Add the Header into App.js.
+2. Add the Header into `App.js`.

 ## Create MenuItem component